TomaszRewak/C-sharp-console-gui-framework/README.md

 # ConsoleGUI

-ConsoleGUI is a simple .NET framework for creating console-based GUI applications.
+ConsoleGUI is a simple layout-driven .NET framework for creating console-based GUI applications.

 It provides most essential layout management utilities as well as a set of basic controls.